Learn the common signs of mental illness in adults and adolescents.

 Call the NAMI Helpline at

 Although the overall suicide rate in the U.S. has increased in recent years, specific communities and identities experience disproportionate risks.
-Suicide is the second leading cause of death among American Indian and Alaska Native youth ages 8 to 24, and male Alaska Native youth aged 10-24 have the highest rate of suicide of all demographic groups.
+Suicide is the second leading cause of death among American Indian and Alaska Native youth ages 8 to 24, and American Indian and Alaska Native youth aged 10-24 have the highest rate of suicide of all demographic groups.

 It is essential to address this problem and ensure that those struggling within Indigenous and Native communities are getting the help they need.

-The higher risk of suicide in Native communities is a complex issue and depends on many different factors including mental health conditions, substance use disorders, generational trauma and community-wide socioeconomic disparities.
-For many members of Indigenous communities, cultural, religious and spiritual factors are also deeply important.
+The higher risk of suicide in Native communities is a complex issue and depends on many different factors including mental health conditions, substance use disorders, intergenerational trauma and community-wide socioeconomic disparities.
+It is also critical to recognize the interplay of these different factors.
+Individual-level poverty and limited access to healthy food and clean water, which are often the legacy of displacement and lack of investment, commonly lead to physical health conditions – compounding an individual’s risk of developing a mental health condition.

 There are many health issues common among Indigenous people that can increase the risk for suicide including diabetes, depression and substance use disorders.

-The historical treatment and oppression of Native groups can have long-term multigenerational impacts, including trauma and depression.
+The historical mistreatment, forced displacement and oppression of Native people groups has had long-term multigenerational impacts, including trauma and depression.
 Understanding this historical context is critical to understand higher rates of suicide in these communities.

 Many members of Indigenous communities face poverty, unemployment and an increased risk of homelessness.
-Additionally, for those who live on reservations or “treaty land,” the largely rural and isolated environment frequently means less access to health care and other services.
+Those who live on reservations or “treaty land,” the largely rural and isolated environment frequently means less access to health care, services and other resources.
 These community-based issues can add to the increased risk of suicide.

 Misunderstanding within the community